 In many applications, you need to compare two or more data sets with each other to see how much they are similar or different.
-For instance, you have measured the height of men and women in Japan and Netherlands and now you like to know how much they are different.
-Two commonly used method for measuring distances …
+For instance, you have measured the height of men and women in Japan and the Netherlands and now you like to know how much they are different.
+Two commonly used method …

 In this work at first, I recognize the object in the scene and estimate the 6 DOF pose of that.
 Then I track the object by using particle filter.
 RGB data acquired from Kinect 2 and turned into PCL pointcloud.
 I demonstrate a task several times to the robot.
 In this case, I move an object (a detergent) over …